This post may contain affiliate links. Please see our disclosure policy.

-This is my version of a classic Italian scarpaccia - a wonderfully light and crispy dish which is perfect to make when you have a glut of courgettes you want to use up.
-Some recipes just use courgette, but I think the addition of grated potatoes to the batter just takes it to the next level.
+This is my version of a classic Italian scarpaccia – a wonderfully light and crispy dish which is perfect to make when courgettes are in season.
+Some recipes just use courgette, but I think the addition of grated potatoes to the batter just takes it to the next level and makes it a little more substantial.

-This recipe makes for a delicious light lunch when served with a selection of salads or as a snack to have with drinks.
-What’s more, it is easily adaptable for vegetarians and vegans - ideal if you are looking for a recipe that everyone can enjoy.
+This recipe makes for a delicious light lunch when served with a salad or two.
+It also makes a good snack to have with drinks, like an aperitif.
+What’s more, it is easily adaptable for vegetarians and vegans – ideal if you are looking for a recipe that everyone can enjoy.

-- It uses a lot of store cupboard ingredients you are likely to already have on hand, but they come together to make something really delicious.
+- It uses a lot of store cupboard ingredients you are likely to already have on hand, but they come together to make something really delicious, like many cucina povera recipes.

 - The recipe adapts well for vegetarians and vegans, just by swapping the garnish of Parmesan.